iamsiva11/Big-Notebook-of-MachineLearning/README.md

 ### ML rockstar path

-From ML professional - ML rockstar ( I'm currently on this path  :simple_smile: )
+From ML professional - ML rockstar ( I'm currently on this path :smiley: )

 Please feel free to make any contributions to make this better.